JULIE MURPHY – Principal

 With a Bachelor of Arts degree in English from St. Norbert College, Mary brings more than nine years of marketing and communications experience to our team.
 Her writing capabilities span from creative to technical, having worked on feature articles for print and electronic media, online marketing content, retail advertising copy, corporate newsletters and product manuals.
 Mary is also knowledgeable in web marketing and social media development, as well as media and public relations.
 On her days off, Mary likes to… “Do anything outside (if it’s warm), and spend time with my pups.”
 Her favorite food is… Ice Cream

-SARAH SHELDON – Grant Writer
+SARAH SHELDON – Project Manager, Development

-Sarah brings more the eight years of writing experience — six in the nonprofit sector — to JMA.
+Sarah brings more than eight years of writing experience — six in the nonprofit sector — to JMA.
 She began her working life as a daily newspaper and quarterly magazine journalist/editor in Southern Minnesota, but soon found a passion for development communications and fundraising.
 Her nonprofit expertise includes donor relations, annual fund, development communications and writing, and event planning/management.
 She views fundraising as a puzzle, connecting those who have and want to give with those who need.
 Sarah has worked and volunteered at a handful of nonprofits in the Twin Cities.
 She holds a B.A. in political science and journalism from Hamline University, and has completed graduate coursework in nonprofit administration and creative writing.
 On her days off, she can be found spending time with her husband, step-son, and pup, traveling anywhere and everywhere, or writing.
 Her favorite food is… “Right now?
 Indian.”

-JESSICA PLAGENS – Graphic-Web Designer
+JESSICA PLAGENS – Graphic Designer and Project Manager, Communications

-With a background in fine arts, creative writing and graphic design, Jessica brings a unique creative perspective to her role as Graphic-Web Designer at JMA.
+With a background in fine arts, creative writing and graphic design, Jessica brings a unique creative perspective to her role at JMA.
 Jessica has contributed her artistic communication skills to a wide variety of industries, from civil engineering to advertising, and has also worked abroad in the UK.
 She holds degrees from St. Olaf College and the Minneapolis College of Art & Design.
 In her spare time, Jessica enjoys reading modern fiction, hanging out with her cat Vince, and drinking an obscene amount of coffee.
 Her favorite food is sushi.

-LIBBY PORTER – Development/Events Assistant
+LIBBY PORTER – Development Coordinator

 Libby recently graduated from St. Olaf College with a degree in Theater.
 When not at JMA, she works as a freelance costume designer around the Twin Cities.
 Her experience in local nonprofit theater gives her personal insight into the tangible good that fundraising does.
 She has a passion for the arts, food, and creative problem solving.
 Her favorite food is Tex-Mex.